ICE Core CO2 Records - Ancient Atmospheres Or Geophysical Artifacts ?

 “All of the modern analytical techniques used to extract these proxy records have been developed and honed over time, and with the assistance of better technology and new ideas, more accurate methods of ice core analyses are being developed.”

 Looking at Readinger’s end list of limitations, however, a person could easily embrace the doubt that Jaworowski advises.

-Greenland Ice Cores
+Greenland and Antarctica Ice Cores

 Digging through the literature, I stumbled upon a paper from year 2000 by Bernhard Stauffer and Jurg Tschumi laying out problems that can vex ice core analysis.
 These authors acknowledge the reality of artifacts, even though they do not state outright that these artifacts disable reliable ice core analysis.
 Their presentation is terse and non-opinionated, yet their sentences speak clearly.

 For example, in one sentence, they report, “Despite the relatively good agreement between the GRIP, the Dye 3 and the Camp Century record for the glacial part, it became obvious that the results do not represent a reliable record of the atmospheric CO2 concentrations.”